Worker and Community Empowerment - Tea

 Adolescent girls supported in partnership with ETP and UNICEF

-Supporting the Malawi tea industry
+Empowering women in the Malawi tea industry

-Additionally, from October 2018, 5p from every pack of Tesco Extra Strong tea bought will be directly donated to run community projects in the two tea estates we buy all our Malawian tea from.
+Additionally, from October 2018, 5p from every pack of Tesco Extra Strong tea bought will be directly donated to run community projects in the two tea estates from which we buy all our Malawian tea.
 The first beneficiaries will be 10 Village Savings and Loan Associations.
 These groups support smallholders and communities to increase their incomes through simple savings and loan facilities for those that do not have easy access to financial services.
 Loans are typically used to invest more in the tea farm, pay for education fees, as well as to develop other business activities which generate new income.
 Training under the programme is delivered by a local expert team, and entirely funded through donations.

 We are collectively supporting the setting up of women welfare and gender committees on Malawi tea estates, to ensure gender issues are raised and acted upon, and that women are appropriately represented.
 Training will be delivered to discuss unequal gender norms with the aim of ensuring no sexual harassment and discrimination is taking place.

-Women in leadership is another important focus areas.
+Women in leadership is another important focus area.
 As part of this work, development opportunities are reviewed to support women to apply to senior positions.
 Additionally, breastfeeding breaks and free crèches to support women in work were set up, giving them the peace of mind of knowing their children are taken care of during the day.